Dean Stoneman: Career

 Stoneman spent 2012 competing in powerboat racing (his father, Colin, was a previous champion) as he regained fitness, winning the P1 SuperStock UK powerboat title in 2012.
 He returned to car racing in the 2013 Porsche Carrera Cup Great Britain season after recovering from his illness, winning both races on his debut weekend along with pole position in qualifying.
 Later in the season, Stoneman had accumulated too many points on his licence and was given a two race ban, which he served at the Rockingham race weekend.

 Stoneman returned to single-seater racing in late 2013 driving for Koiranen GP in the last two races of the 2013 GP3 Series season.
 Stoneman signed with Marussia Manor Racing for 2014 GP3 season.
 Stoneman drove for Manor in the first seven race weekends.
 Following Manor's folding four races before season's ending, Stoneman switched to Koiranen GP replacing Carmen Jordá.
 Stoneman finished second in the drivers championship.

 In 2015, Stoneman moved to the Formula Renault 3.5 Series with DAMS having picked up the backing of the Red Bull Junior Team.
 Stoneman finished sixth overall in the Formula Renault 3.5 scoring 130 points.
 Stoneman joined GP2 series with Carlin for the last three events of the 2015 season.
 Stoneman finished GP2 season 24th overall with one point.

 In 2016, Stoneman moved to Indy Lights driving for Andretti Autosport.
 He finished fifth in the Indy Lights championship.
 In addition to competing in Indy Lights, Stoneman tested an Andretti Dallara IR12 Indycar in August of that year.

 In March 2017, Strakka Racing announced that Stoneman would race for them in 2017, sharing a McLaren 650 GT3 with Andrew Watson and Jazeman Jaafar in the 2017 Blancpain GT Series Endurance Cup.

 Personal life

-He went to school at Wyvern College, Eastleigh.
+Stoneman went to school at Wyvern College, Eastleigh.